gbaliarda/remarque/README.md

 Remarque notes app.

-# Running the app in development
+# Running the app locally in development

 From the terminal and located in the root of the project:
 1. Run `docker compose up`.